Pushparajan/aem_6-1_docker/README.md

 Please install Docker Toolbox for windows from https://docs.docker.com/toolbox/toolbox_install_windows/

-The easiest way to get start would be to clone this repo, start  Docker Quickstart Terminal, then CD to the compose2 folder and execute docker-compose up
+The easiest way to get start would be to clone this repo, start  Docker Quickstart Terminal, then CD to the compose2 folder and execute docker-compose up -d

 ## Install additional packages